3mersspace/Login-Page-UI-HTML-CSS-/README.md

-# Product Card UI 🛍️
+# Login Form UI 🔐

-A clean and elegant product card built using **HTML and CSS only**.
+A clean and elegant login form built using **HTML and CSS only**.
-The design focuses on layout, typography, and visual hierarchy for e-commerce products.
+The design focuses on layout, typography, and visual hierarchy for user authentication.

 ## ✨ Features
-- Modern and minimal product layout
+- Modern and minimal login layout
-- Product image section
-- Title and description
-- Price with discount styling
+- Email/Username input field
+- Password input field
+- "Forgot Password" link
-- "Add to Cart" button
+- Login button
+- Alternative login methods section
 - Clean and balanced UI design

 ## 🛠️ Technologies Used